Wondering how to make nachos on a grill? These Grillable Loaded Nachos take summer grilling to a new level with the best vegetarian nacho toppings!

 Why grilled nachos?

-Grilled nachos are a perfect grilling recipe to wow a crowd for summer entertaining!
+Grilled nachos are a perfect grilled dinner idea to wow a crowd for summer entertaining!
 Making nachos on the grill brings a smoky, charred flavor to the nachos and they look stunning in a cast iron skillet.
 They’re a fun summer recipe to share with guests on the patio.
 You can eat them as a main dish with a side salad, or as an appetizer for a summer happy hour.
 Our grilled loaded nachos feature our best nacho toppings to make them out-of-this-world good.
 In this recipe, we featured two star ingredients from Kroger (and got everything else there too!): Mission tortilla chips and Private Selection salsa.

 How to make nachos on a grill?